August 22nd 2021

 A Gap In Your CV: Professional Development, Personal Development, or Wasted Time?

 And, believe it or not, regardless of what you were doing in your gap year, you have plenty of constructive things to say here.
 It is all about self-reflection and preparing before the actual interview!
+If you would like to receive more training related to preparing for job interviews and landing great jobs, you are most welcome to join us at our intensive online career transition workshops!
+Please find all the information and registration links HERE.

 What NOT To Answer To The Question, “Why Do You Have a Gap in Your CV?”

-First to say, in principle, there are 3 things you shouldn’t be talking about when asked, “Why do you have a gap year in your CV?”
+First say, in principle, there are 3 things you shouldn’t be talking about when asked, “Why do you have a gap year in your CV?”

 Many job hunters excuse themselves.
 Namely, they make excuses about why they didn’t find a job just yet, quite as if it was a reason to feel guilty.
 Focusing on what you didn’t do rather than on what you did is always a bad idea!
 It just reinforces the recruiter to think about the gap in your CV as a problem rather than a positive thing.